cremich/awesome-q-developer/README.md

 ## 📝 Blog Posts & Articles

+- [Look Ma: My Project in Go is Professional Now](https://community.aws/content/2mIjOOOqwyXj20vUhuYjb12PzwG/look-ma-my-project-in-go-is-professional-now) - Most software implementations start with experimentation and ideation.
+As soon as things start to work and build value, it is time to organize your code in a more professional manner so others can contribute.
+But sometimes, this is not always easy.
+In this blog post, Ricardo Ferreira will share an easy way to get your projects to look professional in no time.

+- [Three Amigos and a Generative AI Assistant](https://community.aws/content/2mG3roWdRCGNe33RzpIkzdZYgqD/three-amigos-and-a-generative-ai-assistant) - The blog post discusses using the AI assistant Amazon Q to support the Three Amigos meeting, a practice in Agile software development involving key stakeholders.
+It highlights how Behaviour-Driven Development (BDD) can be integrated into the Three Amigos meeting to capture requirements in an executable format.
+The post provides a mock transcript of a Three Amigos meeting and demonstrates how Amazon Q for Developer can generate feature files based on the transcript, using Cucumber and Gherkin language.

 - [How I used Amazon Q Developer to move faster with data](https://community.aws/content/2jK26brVpXufp1eH7rN5mjkfydk/how-i-used-amazon-q-developer-to-move-faster-with-data) - Ricardo Sueiras shares how Amazon Q Developer can help you work quicker and more confidently with data.

 - [Building a Serverless Web Scraper with a ~little~ lot of help from Amazon Q](https://community.aws/content/2hsUp8ZV7UoQpVCApnaTOBljCai/serverless-web-scraper-with-amazon-q) - Follow Cobus Bernard building an application that helped him keeping an eye on the priority dates of his green card application with the help of Amazon Q Developer.